Kroy Biermann: Atlanta Falcons

 Biermann was selected by the Atlanta Falcons in the fifth round of the 2008 NFL draft (154th overall).
 He signed a four-year contract worth $1,879,750.
 Biermann posted his first career sack in a Week 13 match-up against the San Diego Chargers after tackling Chargers QB Philip Rivers and added a second in the season finale against the St. Louis Rams.
 He also contributed 21 tackles in 2008.

 Biermann started off the 2009 season fast for the Falcons as he sacked Dolphins' QB Chad Pennington twice, forced a fumble and forced a holding call in the season opener.
 He also got a sack vs San Francisco in the Falcon's week 5 matchup.
 He now has a career-high 3 sacks and one 2 sack game (career high).
 He took the starting left defensive end spot from 2007 first round pick Jamaal Anderson after his performance vs San Francisco.

 Biermann scored his first NFL touchdown on November 2, 2009 in a Monday night game at the New Orleans Saints.
 He returned a Drew Brees fumble five yards for the score.
 On December 27, 2009, Biermann stepped in as the team's placekicker after an injury to the punter Michael Koenen during a game against the Buffalo Bills.
 Biermann, who had not kicked since high school, had kickoffs of 67, 58 and 54 yards.
 On October 10, 2010, he made headlines as he tipped a Jake Delhomme pass to himself for an interception and returned it 41 yards for a touchdown.

 In 2012, he signed a three-year, $9,150,000 contract with the Falcons.
 On September 15, 2013, he suffered a torn tendon and missed the rest of the 2013 regular season.

 On March 20, 2015, the Atlanta Falcons offered Biermann a new contract after spending a week on the free agent list and after recovering from Achilles tendon surgery and leading the Falcons defense with 4.5 sacks during the 2014 season.
 He signed a one-year, $1,925,000 contract, including a $500,000 signing bonus and $500,000 guaranteed.
 He finished the 2015 season with 55 tackles, 2.5 sacks, and one forced fumble.

 Buffalo Bills

-Biermann signed a one-year, $885,000 deal with the Bills on August 15, 2016.

-On September 2, 2016, the Bills released Biermann as part of final roster cuts.
+Biermann signed a one-year, $885,000 contract with the Buffalo Bills on August 15, 2016.
+On September 2, the Bills released Biermann as a part of final roster cuts.